 When you’re ready to make your own personality quiz, here are your next steps:

-- Sign up for a free Interact account
+- Sign up for an Interact account

 - Decide on a quiz topic

 - Design your quiz to match your brand style

 - Create interesting quiz questions

 - Write engaging personality results